Religion in Singapore: History and culture

-Another religious landmark in Singapore is the Armenian Church of Gregory the Illuminator, the oldest church in Singapore, which was completed in 1836.
-It was also the first building in Singapore to have an electricity supply, when electric fans and lights were installed.
+The Armenian Church of Gregory the Illuminator is the oldest church in Singapore, having been completed in 1836.
+It was also the first building in Singapore to have an electricity supply, having had the first electric fans and lights.
 Today, the church no longer holds Armenian services, as the last Armenian priest retired in the 1930s.
-Nonetheless, the church and its grounds have been carefully preserved and various Oriental Orthodox Church services are still held in it occasionally and Coptic Orthodox Church of Alexandria service on the first weekend of every month.
+Nonetheless, the church and its grounds have been preserved, with various Coptic Orthodox Church of Alexandria and Oriental Orthodox Church services still held in it.